Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 I saw a ton of great bands, missed a few to take some breaks at camp but I saw everyone I really wanted to see.
 I only had trouble getting water once.
 I brought in a full camelbak, party favors, a DSLR with a huge lense in without issue everytime.
 We were barely searched at the ferris wheel entrance.
 I think only one time did they actually pull anything out of my bag.
 I was rarely patted down.
 Hell we went in the handicap entrance a couple of times with Wolfaroo and they just waved us through.

 It was pretty hot and I don't think people realize how much water they have to drink if they're in that sun all day.
 I nearly passed out on Friday at the Sonic Stage because I was in the sun for so long.
 You just have to know when to take breaks.
-I went to bed early Friday about two songs into LCD because I hadn't eaten enough during the day and I felt like shiz.
+I went to bed early Friday about two songs into LCD because I hadn't eaten enough during the day and I felt like shit.
 I slept wonderfully this year.
 Last year, I never slept passed 7am.
 This year, I don't think I woke up earlier than 10.
 Hell, I slept til noon on Sunday.
 A cot under an ezup is sooooo much better than sleeping in a tent.

 We found more party favors this year than ever without even trying.
 Some were good, some not so good.
 All in all, I had a great time.
 The portos were nasty a couple of times that I used them, but the rest of the times, I was amazed at how clean they were.